IT Equipment Catalogue

 Docking station or USB hub

-If you need more USB ports for your peripherals (e.g. if you have a mouse, keyboard and a headset to plug in), as the Surface only has one port.
-There are many variants available and what you need depends on the input (from the Surface, this is USB-C) and what outputs you require (USB-A or USB-C or a mix).
+If you need more USB ports for your peripherals (e.g. if you have a mouse, keyboard and a headset to plug in) but you don’t need Ethernet (wired connection to the network), you can use a USB Hub instead.
+There are many variants available and what you need depends on what plugs into your laptop (from your Surface or MacBook, this is USB-C) and what outputs you require for peripherals (USB-A or USB-C or a mix).

 Monitor and cables

 The standard monitor is a 24" height adjustable flat screen monitor (or you could go bigger with a 27" monitor).
-Many departments use two 24" monitors as standard on desks.
+Several departments use two 24" monitors on their desks.

 Cables - monitor connections

-To connect a monitor (HDMI, DVI or VGA) directly to a Surface (USB-C):
+To connect a monitor (HDMI, DVI or VGA) directly to a Surface (USB-C), you will need one of:

-To connect a monitor (HDMI, DVI or VGA) into a dock (mini display port).
-Note one cable is required per monitor.
+To connect a monitor (HDMI, DVI or VGA) into a Surface dock (mini display port), you will need as many cables as you have monitors (one cable is required per monitor).

 Mini Display Port Adapter